The Purpose of This Study

 salvation.
 The issue of the means of salvation has already been addressed, but this issue must be addressed directly.

 The Scriptures are very clear in this matter.

-For Christ is the end of the law for righteousness for everyone who believes (Romans 10:4).
+For Christ is the end of the law for righteousness for everyone who believes.

-made alive together with Him [Jesus], having forgiven you all trespasses, blotting out the handwriting of ordinances that was against us, which was contrary to us, and has taken
+the Father] has made alive together with Him [Jesus], having forgiven you all trespasses, blotting out the handwriting of ordinances that was against us, which was contrary to us,

 "What must I do to be saved?" was the cry of the Philippian jailor.
 (Acts 16:30)